AdobeDocs/experience-manager-65.de-DE/help/sites-administering/adobeanalytics-classifications.md

 Ein Exporter kann einen Transformator verwenden, um die Exportdaten in ein bestimmtes Format zu konvertieren.
 For Adobe Classifications, a subinterface `SAINTTransformer<String[]>` implementing the Transformer interface has been provided.
 This interface is used to restrict the data type to `String[]` which is used by the SAINT API and to have a marker interface to find such services for selection.

-In der Standardimplementierung SAINTDefaultTransformer werden die untergeordneten Ressourcen der Exporteurquelle als Datensätze mit Eigenschaftsnamen als Schlüssel und Eigenschaftenwerte als Werte behandelt.
+In der Standardimplementierung SAINTDefaultTransformer werden die untergeordneten Ressourcen der Exporteurquelle als Datensätze mit Eigenschaftsnamen als Schlüssel und Eigenschaftswerte als Werte behandelt.
 Die Spalte **Schlüssel** wird automatisch als erste Spalte hinzugefügt und enthält den Knotennamen.
 Namespaced properties (containing `:`) are disregarded.

 *Knotenstruktur:*